greenelab/deep-review/sections/02_intro.md

 data point - in the place of regression approaches, as well as in *unsupervised*, or "exploratory" applications - where the goal is to summarize, explain, or identify interesting patterns in a data set - as a form of clustering.
-Moreover, deep learning methods combine both of these steps.
-When sufficient data are available, these methods construct features tuned to a specific problem and combine those features into a predictor.
+Deep learning methods may in fact combine both of these steps.
+When sufficient data are available and labeled, these methods construct features tuned to a specific problem and combine those features into a predictor.
+In fact, if the dataset is "labeled" with binary classes, a simple neural network with no hidden layers and no cycles between units is equivalent to logistic regression if the output layer is a sigmoid (logistic) function of the input layer.
+Similarly, for continuous outcomes, linear regression can be seen as a simple neural network.
+Thus, in some ways, supevised deep learning approaches can be seen as a generalization of regression models that allow for greater flexibility.
 Recently, hardware improvements and very large training datasets have allowed these deep learning techniques to surpass other machine learning algorithms for many problems.
 In a famous and early example,